browserengineering/book/book/accessibility.md

 computers have touch screens.] many browsers also implement *pinch zoom*: zooming in on the picture with a multi-touch pinch gesture.
-This kind of zoom is just like a CSS scale transform though---it zooms in on the pixels but doesn't update the main-thread rendering pipeline.
+This kind of zoom is just like a CSS scale transform though---it zooms in on the pixels but doesn't update the main-thread rendering pipeline, and doesn't affect the `devicePixelRatio` variable.
 The resulting view on the screen is called the [visual viewport][visual-viewport].

 [visual-viewport]: https://developer.mozilla.org/en-US/docs/Web/API/Visual_Viewport_API